Revision Date: 16 April 2015

 - Support Attached (yes or no)

-For recordkeeping purposes, an itemized document for each item that was purchased, returned or credited should be maintained with the transaction log.
-Some examples are:
+- For recordkeeping purposes, an itemized document for each item that was purchased, returned or credited must be maintained with the transaction log.
+Acceptable documents are:

 - Sales receipts